nabeelmohd56/MIST-4610-Group-Project-1/README.md

 2. **TennisClubs**: Represents the tennis club itself, Green Valley Tennis Center, including details about the club's location, facilities, and general information.

-3. **Courts**: Represents the tennis courts available at the club, including information about each court, such as court number, surface type, and availability.
+3. **Courts**: Represents the tennis courts available at the club, including information about each court, such as court number, and availability.

-4. **CourtReservations**: Tracks reservations made by members and non-members for specific tennis courts on specific dates and times, including information about bookings, cancellations, and court assignments.
+4. **CourtReservations**: Tracks reservations made by members for specific tennis courts on specific dates and times, including information about bookings and court assignments.

-5. **Positions**: Represents the various job positions within the organization, both for employees and club management, including details about job titles, responsibilities, and access levels.
+5. **Positions**: Represents the various job positions within the organization, both for employees and club management, including details about job titles, responsibilities, and experience levels.

-6. **Leagues**: Represents the tennis leagues organized by the club, including information about league types, schedules, and participants.
+6. **Leagues**: Represents the tennis leagues organized by the club, including information about league types, divisions, and participants.

-7. **ProShops**: Represents the pro shop at the tennis center, which sells tennis equipment and apparel, including details about the shop's inventory, products, and sales records.
+7. **ProShops**: Represents the pro shop at the tennis center, which sells tennis equipment and apparel, including details about the shop's inventory, products, and hours of operation.

 8. **Merchandise**: Contains information about the merchandise available in the pro shop, including product details, pricing, and stock levels.

 9. **Tournies**: Represents tennis tournaments organized by the club, including details about tournament types, schedules, and participants.

-10. **Memberships**: Tracks the different membership plans offered by the Green Valley Tennis Center, including monthly, annual, and family memberships, and includes access levels and associated fees.
+10. **Memberships**: Tracks the different membership plans offered by the Green Valley Tennis Center, including different types of memberships, associated fees, and membership descriptions.

 11. **OrderDetails**: Stores detailed information about orders made by members in the pro shop, including items purchased, quantities, and prices.